 Ako imate dodatnih pitanja, molimo, javite nam se.

-Today we’ll be trekking to Bjelasnica Mountain to Green Visions’ mountain hut.
+Today we’ll be trekking to Bjelasnica Mountain.
 We’ll hike up the opposite side of the Olympic Ski Slopes, much less traversed by hikers and nature lovers alike.
-The hike will take us through a pine and beech wood forest up to the Gate of Wind where you will be either gently and pleasantly greeted by warm Bjelasnica breeze or it is rugged ever piercing south wind.
+The hike will take us through a pine and beech wood forest up to the Gate of Wind where you will be either gently and pleasantly greeted by the warm Bjelasnica breeze or it is rugged ever piercing south wind.
 From here we traverse up to a small Sheppard’s hut (at 1,620 meters).
 The hut is a bit more than 45 minutes from where we were dropped off.
-We’ll have lunch and enjoy the flowing hills and bare peaks of the south-east side of Bjelasnica.
+We’ll have lunch and enjoy the flowing hills and bare peaks of the southeast side of Bjelasnica.

 Accommodation: Mountain Hut, Stanari